 using the Simulation Data Inspector using the

-Data Inspector, select each signal, click the Simulation
+select each signal in the model.
+Then, click the Simulation

-The streaming badge appears above each signal marked for streaming.
+The logging badge appears above each signal marked for logging.

-Double-click the Pilot signal generator block.
-Set Wave
+Double-click the Pilot block.
+Set Wave form to

 In the Simulink® Editor, click the Simulation Data Inspector button to open the Simulation Data Inspector.